 The Graduate School administers a limited number of Research Intern positions as part of its student recruitment and outreach program.

-Research Interns may also be supported by Research Units with approval of the Dean of the Graduate School, provided this poses no obstacles to the education and research activities of the Graduate School.
-Places for Research Interns are awarded twice a year on a competitive basis, with application typically six months in advance.
+Research Interns may also be supported by Research Units with approval of the Dean of the Graduate School, provided this poses no obstacles to the education and research activities of OIST.